This article has been updated and was originally published in June 2020.

 - Missteps to avoid

 Empathy is defined as the capacity to understand and share the feelings of others.
-It’s a way to express that, whether or not you can relate to someone, you care about how they feel.
+It’s a way to express that you care about how someone feels, whether or not you can relate to their experience.

 Empathy is always a worthwhile skill to leverage, but it feels especially important right now.
-And as we adapt and pivot our 2020 marketing strategies, injecting a dose of empathy into it can only bring about good things.
+And as we continue to refine and hone our digital marketing strategies, injecting a dose of empathy into them can only bring about good things.

 If you’re not sure where to begin when it comes to marketing with empathy, read on.